 Professional Development Score

-Sears rates % lower than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9602 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does your company give annual bonuses?" and "What is the best part about your compensation package?".
+Sears rates % lower than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9611 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your company give annual bonuses?" and "Do you believe you're paid fairly?".

-Sears rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8606 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "What are some of the best things about your team?".
+Sears rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8615 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What are some of the best things about your team?" and "Do you look forward to interacting with your coworkers?".

-Sears rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8556 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's the work pace at your company?" and "Does someone you work with closely, make you want to quit your job?".
+Sears rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8565 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What % of the time are you bored at work?" and "What is most positive about the culture and environment at your company?".

-Sears rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10592 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How confident are you about the future success of your company?" and "What would you most like to see improved at your company?".
+Sears rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10607 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about your company?" and "How do your customers perceive your company?".